- Suitable for groups

 A bicycle shuttle bus is offered on Saturdays/Sundays and public holidays from Steyr to Spital/Pyhrn (R 8 + R 31) and back.

 The current departure times and stops can be found on this website: www.steyr-nationalpark.at

 Nostalgia insider tip!

-Travel a part of the Steyrtal Cycle Path R 8 (20 km) from Grünburg to Steyr with the Steyrtal Museum Railway!
-The old steam locomotive runs on weekends from June to September - bike transport is free of charge!
+Ride a section of the Steyrtal cycle path R 8 (20 km) from Grünburg to Steyr with the Steyrtal Museum Railway!
+The old steam locomotive runs on weekends from June to September – bike transport is free of charge! www.steyrtalbahn.at

-For the arrival with ÖBB we recommend the destination stations Steyr, Windischgarsten, Spital am Pyhrn, Rohr im Kremstal or Pettenbach.
+When travelling to our region, take the ÖBB railway via the stations Steyr, Klaus, Windischgarsten, Spital am Pyhrn, Rohr im Kremstal, Gmunden or Pettenbach.